You’ve done the same thing every year for Mother’s Day but that was before YOU were a mum as well.

 4. Have a huge family get-together!

-Invite all the mums (and grandmothers and aunties) you know to a family barbecue in the park and tell the dads that they’re on cooking duty and chasing-the-kids duty!
+Invite all the mums (grandmothers and aunties) you know to a family barbecue in the park and tell the dads that they’re on cooking duty and chasing-the-kids duty!

 5. Keep it simple and ALL go out for lunch or dinner

-When you’ve got a lot of mothers to celebrate it isn’t fair to put stress on any of them.
-Try to think of ways to celebrate that don’t require cooking (stress) and cleaning up (boring) – even if you can’t afford a nice meal out consider some fish and chips at a park or beach.
+When you have a lot of mothers to celebrate it isn’t fair to put stress on any of them.
+Try to think of ways to celebrate that don’t require cooking (stress) and cleaning up (boring).
+Even if you can’t afford a nice meal out, consider some fish and chips at a park or beach.